 - If you don’t have the spices, brew a cup of chai tea using tea bags or whole leaf tea.
 Use it instead of the almond milk.

-- For a thinner smoothie, add almond milk for creaminess.
+- For a thinner smoothie, add more almond milk.

-- Avocado adds creaminess and is a healthy fat to boot!
+- For creaminess, add avocado.
+It’s also a healthy fat to boot!